Arpita-deb/Bellabeat-fitness-app/README.md

 * Daily sedentary minutes
 * Duration of sleeping (light, normal or over sleep)

 As these variables are closely related to each other, one factor affects the others.
-Using the informations from those matrices the Bellabeat app can further give information about user's weight, heartrate, cholesterol level, and suggest healthy eating habits, recommed physical practices and back up their claims by providing scientific facts.
+Using the information from those matrices the Bellabeat app can further give information about user's weight, heart rate, cholesterol level, and suggest healthy eating habits, recommend physical exercises and back up their claims by providing scientific facts.

 Some recommendation for the Bellabeat app:

 * According to the CDC research taking 8,000 steps per day was associated with a 51% lower risk for all-cause mortality (or death from all causes).
 Taking 12,000 steps per day was associated with a 65% lower risk compared with taking 4,000 steps.
 But in our analysis, in case of lightly active and sedentary users it is very low(~6800 & ~2800 respectively).
 The Bellabeat app can remind the users to take at least 8000 steps explaining the benefits for their health.

-* As users do more physical activity, they burn more calories, which in turn helps them lose more weight.
+* As users do more physical activity, they burn more calories, which in turn, helps them lose more weight.
 In addition to giving daily updates on calorie burning, Bellabeat can suggest some ideas for low-calorie intakes.

 * If users want to improve their sleep, Bellabeat should consider using app notifications to go to bed and notify them if they've had enough sleep or if they overslept.